 The above estimates of flushing rates yield a range of residence times from approximately 3-14 days in the Project area; substantial differences due to the analytical methods used.
 The range in estimated flushing rates is not unusual, as Gibbs (2007) notes that determining the flushing rates of inlets and estuaries "can also be at times ambiguous", and determined a mean flushing rate was therefore appropriate in his case study.
-To calculate metrics that include flushing rates, separate calculations were made using residence times of 3, 7, and 14 days, acknowledging the range of uncertainty.
+To calculate metrics that include flushing rates, separate calculations were made for the 85 million m3 of water in Arcata Bay using residence times of 3, 7, and 14 days, acknowledging the range of uncertainty.

-&lt;sup>2 Deepening of navigation channels and opening of previously diked areas to saltwater intrusion (e.g., at McDaniel Slough and lower Jacoby Creek) occurred after these estimates were made and likely increased the area and volume of water in Arcata Bay.
+2 Deepening of navigation channels and opening of previously diked areas to saltwater intrusion (e.g., at McDaniel Slough and lower Jacoby Creek) occurred after these estimates were made and likely increased the area and volume of water in Arcata Bay.
 No estimates for this increase are available and it is not accounted for in this analysis.